 See full summary »

 A tale about two young boys, Prosper and Bo, who flee to Venice after being orphaned and dumped in the care of a cruel auntie.
 Hiding in the canals and alleyways of the city, the boys are ...
 See full summary »

 Upon moving into the run-down Spiderwick Estate with their mother, twin brothers Jared and Simon Grace, along with their sister Mallory, find themselves pulled into an alternate world full of faeries and other creatures.

 For generations, the people of the City of Ember have flourished in an amazing world of glittering lights.
 But Ember's once powerful generator is failing ... and the great lamps that illuminate the city are starting to flicker.

 An American spends his holiday in Ireland, where he is introduced to the world of magical creatures like leprechauns and fairies.
 In a subplot, a forbidden love story blossoms between leprechaun Mickey and fairy Jessica.

-A young girl discovers her father has an amazing talent to bring characters out of their books and must try to stop a freed villain from destroying them all, with the help of her father, her aunt, and a storybook's hero.
+A teenage girl discovers her father has an amazing talent to bring characters out of their books and must try to stop a freed villain from destroying them all, with the help of her father, her aunt, and a storybook's hero.

-Ten-year-old Arthur, in a bid to save his grandfather's house from being demolished, goes looking for some much-fabled hidden treasure in the land of the Minimoys, a tiny people living in harmony with nature.
+Ten-year-old Arthur, in a bid to save his grandfather's house from being demolished, goes looking for some much-fabled hidden treasure in the land of the Minimoys, tiny people living in harmony with nature.

 When Miss Heliotrope is saying goodbye to Maria Merryweather as she sets off for the forest on her horse with the rabbit in her lap, in three successive shots the rabbit changes position each time in her lap as she leaves.
 See more »

 20 of 35 people found this review helpful.